zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

        - **All the users can access the** `SH1.CUSTOMERS` **table!**

-5. Now, go back to the SQL Worksheet as the "*`SEC_ADMIN_OWEN`*" user to see what new entries we have.
+5. Now, go back to the SQL Worksheet as the *`SEC_ADMIN_OWEN`* user to see what new entries we have.
 Remember we created a command rule to simulate blocking user select!

       ````
       <copy>